Creative destruction: Others

 Additionally within art, Tyler Cowen's book Creative Destruction describes how art styles change as artists are simply exposed to outside ideas and styles, even if they do not intend to incorporate those influences into their art.
 Traditional styles may give way to new styles, and thus creative destruction allows for more diversified art, especially when cultures share their art with each other.

 In his 1999 book, Still the New World, American Literature in a Culture of Creative Destruction, Philip Fisher analyzes the themes of creative destruction at play in literary works of the twentieth century, including the works of such authors as Ralph Waldo Emerson, Walt Whitman, Herman Melville, Mark Twain, and Henry James, among others.
 Fisher argues that creative destruction exists within literary forms just as it does within the changing of technology.

 Neoconservative author Michael Ledeen argued in his 2002 book The War Against the Terror Masters that America is a revolutionary nation, undoing traditional societies: "Creative destruction is our middle name, both within our own society and abroad.
-We tear down the old order every day, from business to science, literature, art, architecture, and cinema to politics and the law."
+We tear down the old order every day, from business to science, literature, art, architecture, and cinema to politics and the law".
 His characterization of creative destruction as a model for social development has met with fierce opposition from paleoconservatives.

 Creative destruction has also been linked to sustainable development.
 The connection was explicitly mentioned for the first time by Stuart L. Hart and Mark B. Milstein in their 1999 article Global Sustainability and the Creative Destruction of Industries, in which he argues new profit opportunities lie in a round of creative destruction driven by global sustainability.
-(An argument which they would later on strengthen in their 2003 article Creating Sustainable Value and, in 2005, with Innovation, Creative Destruction and Sustainability.)
+(They would strengthen this argument later in their 2003 article Creating Sustainable Value and, in 2005, with Innovation, Creative Destruction and Sustainability.)
 Andrea L. Larson agreed with this vision a year later in Sustainable Innovation Through an Entrepreneurship Lens, stating entrepreneurs should be open to the opportunities for disruptive improvement based on sustainability.
 In 2005, James Hartshorn (et al.) emphasized the opportunities for sustainable, disruptive improvement in the construction industry in his article Creative Destruction: Building Toward Sustainability.

 Some economists argue that the destructive component of creative destruction has become more powerful than it was in the past.
 They claim that the creative component does not add as much to growth as in earlier generations, and innovation has become more rent-seeking than value-creating.